Leslie Anglesey

 To examine how our institutional context impacts our work, we may want to consider how our spaces and expectations impact a sense of welcome for students.
 When we enter many writing centers, one of the first things we may notice is the sound of talk between and among writing consultants, administrators, and student writers.
 We consider this to be one hallmark of an active writing center space.
 As many writing center scholars have observed, writing support should be a collaborative practice among knowledgeable peers often taking place as verbal discussion (Gellar, 2013; Lunsford, 1991).
 Much of the research about writing center collaboration, however, is premised on the assumption that listening in these moments is an accessible model of collaboration.

-Daniels, Babcock, and Daniels (2015) claim that active listening is important to support students with disabilities.
+Daniels et al. (2015) claim that active listening is important to support students with disabilities.
 These researchers suggest that writing consultants should be trained to ask certain questions to identify goals and approaches students would like to use in writing consultations.
 To understand and effectively respond to students, writing consultants need to be trained in these adaptable approaches.
 Using the approach of active listening allows writing consultants to respond to non-physical or visually identifiable disabilities and does not require students to self-disclose disabilities; this approach also encourages writing consultants to refrain from informally ‘diagnosing’ students, a habit that we identified some of our consultants use.
 This ability to respond to individuals whose official diagnoses may not be available to writing consultants is an important step to make writing centers safe spaces for students with disabilities (Degner, Wojciehowski, and Giroux, 2015), providing them with an environment that supports their work on their writing and supports their choice to reveal any disabilities based on the relevance to their goals in the writing center.

 Certainly, listening is only one aspect of addressing students’ concerns about their writing, but it is a central strategy used by writing centers.
 Becoming more analytical and intentional in our understanding of what listening encompasses, such as moving beyond a physical conception of listening, and how it can effectively be used to understand students’ concerns and provide them with guidance and support, may improve our ability to train consultants to respond to a broader range of students and create a stronger sense of welcome.